pandas-dev/pandas/doc/source/io.rst

 ``.xlsx`` extension will be written using ``xlsxwriter`` (if available) or ``openpyxl``.

-The DataFrame will be written in a way that tries to mimic the REPL output.
-One difference from 0.12.0 is that the ``index_label`` will be placed in the second row instead of the first.
-You can get the previous behaviour by setting the ``merge_cells`` option in ``to_excel()`` to ``False``:
+The ``DataFrame`` will be written in a way that tries to mimic the REPL output.
+The ``index_label`` will be placed in the second row instead of the first.
+You can place it in the first row by setting the ``merge_cells`` option in ``to_excel()`` to ``False``:

 .. code-block:: python

    df.to_excel('path_to_file.xlsx', index_label='label', merge_cells=False)

-The Panel class also has a ``to_excel`` instance method, which writes each DataFrame in the Panel to a separate sheet.

-In order to write separate DataFrames to separate sheets in a single Excel file, one can pass an :class:`~pandas.io.excel.ExcelWriter`.
+In order to write separate ``DataFrames`` to separate sheets in a single Excel file, one can pass an :class:`~pandas.io.excel.ExcelWriter`.

 .. code-block:: python